 "Oh, my family is great.
 I'm the only girl of course, besides Mum.
 I have six brothers.
 My oldest is Bill, he was Head Boy at Hogwarts; he graduated from Hogwarts four years ago.
 Next is Charlie, he was the Quidditch Captain, and he keeps dragons in Romania now.
 I've been once you know, he let me hold a baby dragon once, and it was the cutest thing ever.
 Next is Percy, He's a fifth year and a ponce, the opposite of the twins, who are two years ahead of me.
 They spend their days playing pranks and generally breaking rules.
 The last one is Ron, he's a year younger than me and totally obsessed with Quidditch, What about your family?"

-Harry was absolutely flabbergasted that anybody could talk that fast.
-She shortly forgot her shyness.
+Harry was flabbergasted that anybody could talk that fast.
+She had very shortly forgotten her shyness.
 When she finished he was left with a completely new slew of questions for her, but the question brought him back to his sour reality.

 Harry grimaced, "Well, there's not much to tell, I go to a nice school, make decent grades.
 What's Quidditch?"